Fenerbahçe S.K. supporters: Politics

-Fenerbahçe fans are mostly in Kemalist, secular and social-democratic leaning.
-Many Fenerbahçe fans believe that Recep Tayyip Erdoğan and the conservative Muslim Fethullah Gülen Movement are trying to gain control of the club while ex-president Aziz Yıldırım openly accused certain “elements” of trying “to seize [control of] Turkish football by influencing the state's legislative, executive and judiciary bodies to punish Fenerbahçe's Kemalist stance.”
+Fenerbahçe fans are mostly in secular and social-democratic leaning.
+Many Fenerbahçe fans believe that Recep Tayyip Erdoğan and the Gülen Movement (officially deemed a terrorist organisation by Turkey) are trying to gain control of the club while ex-president Aziz Yıldırım openly accused certain “elements” of trying “to seize [control of] Turkish football by influencing the state's legislative, executive and judiciary bodies to punish Fenerbahçe's Kemalist stance.”
 As a result, Fenerbahçe supporters do not have good relations with government forces around the country, especially the General Directorate of Security.